pfansi/readme-generator/README.md

 - The application should then generate a readme file describing my application
 - If there is any issue , i t should prompt me with an error message.

-## Git Repository

-I created a git repository folder that will host the finished project.
-The Repository will be found [here](https://github.com/pfansi/readme-generator)

 ## What have you done

 - Created the repository for the app in GitHub and readme.md file to describe the different building phases of the application.- I have created the gitignore file and have untracked the node_module and the .DS_Store.